 The College shall never be treated as the employer of the employees of the cafeteria staff engaged by contractor and shall not be concerned with the terms and conditions of their employment with the cafeteria contractor.

-personnel casualtyThe Contractor shall also be fully responsible for payment of any compensation etc. in case of .any injury/ casualty or mishap to any of his employees during cafeteria working hours.
+College will not be responsible for any damage/ loss caused to personnel working in the cafeteria arrived because of any injury/ mishap/ accident/ casualty or any other unseen reason.
+The Contractor shall be solely and fully responsible for the consequences arrived due to above mentioned reasons.

 In case any of the employee/ staff of the Contractor indulges in any act of indiscipline, misbehavior or slogan shouting or indulges in violent act(s) or abets others in doing so, at the College premises then such employee/ staff shall be subject to the discipline of the College.
 The Contractor shall also be required to fully indemnify the College from any loss, damage or consequence of acts, deeds, misdeeds or conduct arising out of his/ her or employees hired for running of cafeteria.

-Smoking and consumption of alcohol or any sort of restricted drug(s) by any of the staffin the College premises is strictly prohibited.
+Smoking and consumption of alcohol or any sort of restricted drug(s) by any of the employee of the cafeteria in the College premises is strictly prohibited and is subject to discipline of the college.

-The Contractor shall ensure that none of his/ her staff is involved in any illegal activity such as sale/ supply of drugsalcohol and other prohibited items including tobacco products.
+The Contractor shall ensure that none of his/ her staff is involved in any illegal activity such as sale/ supply of drugs, alcohol, weeds and other prohibited items including tobacco products.

-The Contractor shall not keep / sell items like tobacco alcohols or alcohol containing liquids/ products, and other health hazard products in cafeteria/ college premises.
+The Contractor shall not keep / sell items like tobacco, alcohols, or alcohol containing liquids/ products, drugs, weeds and any other health hazard products in cafeteria/ college premises.

 The contractor shall have to maintain sufficient and separate dustbins (i.e. in red and green colour) for non-biodegradable and biodegradable wastes.